-Your retirement is a Big Deal, even if you’re only in your early 20s right now.
+Your retirement is a Big Deal, even if you’re only in your early 20s.
 Who knows what the future holds?
-The only guarantee is you’ll get older and eventually stop working – so you need to set up an income strategy for when the time comes.
+The only guarantee is you’ll get older and eventually stop working, so you’ll need an income strategy.
 The earlier you can invest in your pension, the more time there is for your pension pot to grow.

 The great thing about pension investments, other than the free money from the Government, is that you can’t touch it until you’re aged 55 or over.
 That means that, even if your other investments go south, your retirement fund is protected.

 The easiest way to invest in the stock market (and remember, this is a long-term investment) is through an index-tracking fund.
-They’re simple, cheap and effective.
-They also tend to do better than most managed funds (those run by over-paid City boys).
+While they’re simple, cheap and effective, they’re also well managed.

-Make sure you use up your ISA allowance each tax year (April 6th to April 5th).
-From the 6th of April 2017 you can put up to £20,000 in an ISA-wrapped stocks and shares investment.
+Make sure you use up your ISA allowance each tax year (6 April to 5 April).
+You can put up to £20,000 in an ISA-wrapped stocks and shares investment.
 Put as much as you can in that so that you don’t have to pay tax on what you make.

 Index-tracking funds come pre-wrapped if you want, so just ask them for a fund ‘pre-wrapped in an ISA’.

-Ideally, you should put money into three or more different investment ‘asset classes’ (e.g. shares, pension, property, cash, bonds).
+Ideally, you should put money into three or more different investment ‘asset classes’.
+These can be anything from shares, pension, property, cash or bonds.
 You should keep putting money into the pension and stock market products each month/year, but it’s useful to spread your money about into different products too.